Peyton-Chen/Picture/README.md

 # Picture
-This is a picture bed project, which is used to store all kinds of pictures in web pages.
+This is a picture bed project, which is used to store all kinds of pictures in my personal web pages.